aolaleye/devour-it/README.md

 # devourIT

-#### devourIT is an app that creates a burger logger with MySQL, Node.js, Express.js, Handlebars.js and an ORM.
+This app creates a burger logger with MySQL, Node.js, Express.js, Handlebars.js and an ORM.
 It uses Node and MySQL to query and route data to the app, and Handlebars to generate HTML.

+#### Overview:
 * This app allows users to input the names of burgers they'd like to eat.
 * Whenever a user submits a burger's name, the app places the burger in the "Waiting" section.
 * Each burger in the waiting section has a DEVOUR button.